 Alex Ade, Program Associate, Jewish Volunteer Connection

 Rebecca Ellison, Development Associate, IMPACT, The Associated

-Brian Hertz, Engagement Associate and Ezra Fellow, Hillel at Johns Hopkins
+Brian Hertz, Engagement Associate and Ezra Fellow, Johns Hopkins Hillel

-M J Kurs-Lasky, Director of Student Life, Hillel at University of Maryland
+M J Kurs-Lasky, Director of Student Life, University of Maryland Hillel

 Elizabeth Piper, Social Media Specialist/Health Educator, Jewish Community Services